 How to Prevent Heart Failure

-Heart failure (HF) is a syndrome with physiological signs and symptoms that develop when the heart does not function properly.
+Heart failure (HF) is a condition with signs and symptoms that develop when the heart does not function properly.
 HF affects a person’s life expectancy.
-Medical guidelines indicate that a diagnosis of heart failure is based on multiple criteria such as physical symptoms and signs, diagnostic test results showing evidence of cardiac dysfunction, and/or a favorable response to treatment.1
+Medical guidelines indicate that a diagnosis of heart failure is based on multiple criteria, such as:1

 There is no single cause or cure for HF.
-It develops in part due to risks and contributing causes, some of which are preventable and others that are not.
-HF results from the impact of other health or medical conditions that have damaged the heart or make it work too hard.1 Some risk factors for heart failure include age, race, family history, and socioeconomic factors.2 Some things are out of your control, but you can take steps to prevent heart failure and other cardiovascular diseases that greatly affect the quality of your life.
-Living a healthy lifestyle and having regular medical check-ups can help you manage conditions that might lead to the development of heart failure.3-4
+It develops in part due to risks and contributing causes, some of which are preventable, and others that are not.
+HF results from the impact of other health or medical conditions that have damaged the heart or made it work too hard.
+Some risk factors for heart failure include age, race, family history, and socioeconomic factors.1,2

 Age matters for heart failure

 Heart failure is clearly associated with age.
-As we grow older, our heart works longer and harder and for many, is less efficient as time passes.
+As we grow older, our heart works longer and harder.
+For many people, our heart is less efficient as time passes.
 Aging is not something we can control.
 But we do have some control over how we age.4

 Good health habits can influence how you feel

 Whatever your age, good health habits can influence the way you feel and help to prevent some illnesses.
 Heart failure typically develops over time.
 Poor health habits can be addressed by making changes.
-Smoking, drug and alcohol use and obesity are risk factors that can be diminished by taking preventive action.2,4
+Smoking, drug and alcohol use, and obesity are risk factors that can be reduced by taking preventive action.2,4

 Get plenty of exercise

 There are a lot of crossover benefits in varying your exercise to keep it interesting and the body fit.
-Endurance activities like running or rowing engage your heart, lungs, and circulatory system, helping to keep them healthy as part of overall fitness.
-Getting regular physical activity can reduce the risk of heart failure as well as diabetes, heart disease, and stroke.5
+Endurance activities like running or rowing engage your heart, lungs, and circulatory system.
+Getting regular physical activity can reduce the risk of heart failure, as well as diabetes, heart disease, and stroke.5

 Avoid smoking